Louis Kalff Romeo Desk Lamp

 Other versions: The Louis Kalff Romeo desk lamp was made with slight differences in the lampshade, rod and base.
 Many different colors.
 Often named z-lamp, because of the folded rod.
 Several other Philips lamps are named Z-lamps, but they all have a different name.
 They were never named Z-lamps by Louis Kalff or Philips.

-This lamp is based on a design by Louis Kalff from the 1950s, the Junior desk lamp, as you can see below.
+This lamp is based on a design by Louis Kalff from the 1950s, the Junior desk lamp.

 Koninklijke Philips N.V.

 Inspired by the fast-growing electricity industry and the promising results of Gerard Philips own experiments to make reliable carbon filaments, Frederik Philips (his father) financed the purchase of a modest factory in Eindhoven, The Netherlands in 1891.
 Frederik Philips was a Jewish banker based in Zaltbommel.

 In 1895, after difficult first four years and near bankruptcy, Anton Philips joined the company.
 He was Gerard’s younger brother.
 With Anton’s arrival, the family business began to expand rapidly.
 The brothers changed their family business by founding the Philips corporation.
 They laid the foundations for the later electronics multinational.